Cavaliers–Warriors rivalry: Early history

 James returned to the Cavaliers during the 2014 off-season.
-The Cavaliers then acquired All-Star power forward Kevin Love for Andrew Wiggins and other assets.
+The Cavaliers then acquired All-Star power forward Kevin Love from the Minnesota Timberwolves for Andrew Wiggins and Anthony Bennett.
 The Cavaliers quickly became the favorite to win the East, as they already had an All-Star point guard in Kyrie Irving and other rising stars such as Tristan Thompson.

-In the Western Conference, the Warriors were a team led by their backcourt of the "Splash Brothers", Stephen Curry and Klay Thompson, and a developed fast-paced, up-tempo offense, consisting mainly of three point shooting.
+In the Western Conference, the Warriors were a team led by their backcourt of the "Splash Brothers", Curry and Thompson, and a developed fast-paced, up-tempo offense, consisting mainly of three point shooting.

-2014–15 season
+2014–15 season: Warriors win first NBA title in 40 years

 With LeBron James returning to the Cavaliers as a free agent in 2014, the team was favored to make it to the NBA Finals.
 The team started off the season poorly, with Love struggling in his new role and SG Dion Waiters unable to handle being relegated to a secondary role.
 The Cavaliers started off the season with a dismal record of 19–20.
-James missed two weeks in January with a back injury.
+James missed two weeks in January (which was his longest absence at the time) with back and knee injuries.
 Later that month, the Cavaliers traded away Waiters to the Oklahoma City Thunder in a three-team deal with the New York Knicks.
 They acquired three-point specialist J. R. Smith and defensive asset Iman Shumpert.
 The team also acquired center and rim protector Timofey Mozgov in a separate trade.
 These players were critical for the team's return to the top of the Eastern Conference.

 The Warriors started off the season 21–2, with a 16-game winning streak, which made them the early title favorites.
 Stephen Curry immediately became a Most Valuable Player candidate.
 Curry was improving off of last year's All-Star season.
 Klay Thompson became one of the best shooting guards, three-point shooters, and two-way players in the league.
 Draymond Green averaged about 12 points, 8 rebounds, and 4 assists per game.
 Rookie head coach Steve Kerr was a candidate for Coach of the Year.

 The two teams split their head-to-head meetings that season, each winning on its home court.

-Irving, James, Curry, and Thompson were all named to their respective NBA All-Star teams, with Curry finishing first in the All-Star voting (1,513,324), and LeBron James finishing in second (1,470,483).
+James, Irving, Curry, and Thompson were all named to their respective NBA All-Star teams, with Curry finishing first in the All-Star voting (1,513,324), and LeBron James finishing in second (1,470,483).
 Curry won the NBA MVP Award, averaging 23.8 points, 7.7 assists, and 2.0 steals per game, and shot 44.3% from three-point territory.
 James was third in MVP voting.
 He averaged 25.3 PPG, 6.0 RPG, and 7.4 APG.
 They were featured on the All-NBA First Team.
 Irving and Thompson made the All-NBA team as well.
 The Cavaliers finished the season with a record of 53–29, and the Warriors finished the season with a record of 67–15.